kevinkk525/micropython-iot/README.md

 but have a standardized communication protocol you can build custom apps upon.
 You can run a mqtt client app while also having a http app or an app for complex calculations or a small app for any other complex internet library running on the server.
+The server can easily act as a proxy for more complex libraries.
 Multiple libraries for resilient communication are not able to run alongside each other because they also control the wifi.
 Therefore one library for all use-cases is needed.
-Examples for this can be found in [micropython_iot_generic/client/apps/mqtt.py](https://github.com/kevinkk525/micropython_iot_genericclient/apps/mqtt.py).
+Examples for this can be found in [micropython_iot_generic/client/apps/mqtt.py](https://github.com/kevinkk525/micropython_iot_generic/client/apps/mqtt.py).

 Sadly I was not able to just subclass the original project without significant overhead and we had different opinions about implementing the necessary changes as many of these